 Article 3 General principles for adverse impact disclosure

-Access to the information disclosed in the financial market participant’s or financial adviser’s websites required under Article 4(1)(a) and Article 4(5)(a) of Regulation (EU) No XXXX/2019 shall be easily accessible, non-discriminatory and free of charge.
+The information disclosed in the financial market participant’s or financial adviser’s websites required under Article 4(1)(a) and Article 4(5)(a) of Regulation (EU) No XXXX/2019 shall be easily accessible, non-discriminatory and free of charge.

 The information disclosed on the website shall:

-be located under the heading named “Adverse Sustainability Impacts”,
+be located under the heading named “Adverse Sustainability Impacts Statement”,

-include explanations of how and why previously disclosed information has been changed;;
+include explanations of how and why previously disclosed information has been changed;

-clearly state the date of disclosure and of any updates; and
+clearly state the date of disclosure and of any updates;

-be ordered by date, starting with the latest update.
+be ordered by date, starting with the latest update;and

+Specify the scope of application of the “Adverse Sustainability Impacts Statement”, detailing the entity and/or group of entities to which the statement applies.

+be kept on the website for at least 5 years.

+The information or a link to it should also be available in the webpage location where sectoral disclosure information is located and in the webpage location where other available customer information, is available.

 The information disclosed on the website under Article 4(1)(a) and Article 4(5)(a) of Regulation (EU) No XXXX/2019 shall be presented in an easily analysable, machine readable, concise and comprehensible form.
 Financial market participants and financial advisers shall maintain records of the information for at least ten years.

+All entities which are obliged to disclose adverse impacts shall include their legal entity identifier (LEI).
+Where other entities are mentioned in information disclosed on the website under Article 4(1)(a) and Article 4(5)(a) of Regulation (EU) No XXXX/2019 these entities shall make best efforts to obtain an LEI which shall be included.
+Where securities carrying international securities identification numbers (ISINs) are mentioned, the ISINs shall be included.

 Article 4 Methodology to identifying adverse impacts

-For the purposes of the adverse impact disclosures in accordance with Article 4(1)(a) and Article 4(5)(a) of Regulation (EU) No XXXX/2019, financial market participants and financial advisers shall identify existing and potential future adverse impacts associated with their investment portfolio by using relevant adverse impact indicators.
+For the purposes of the adverse impact disclosures in accordance with Article 4(1)(a) and Article 4(5)(a) of Regulation (EU) No XXXX/2019, financial market participants and financial advisers shall identify existing and potential future adverse impacts associated with their investment decisions by using relevant adverse impact indicators.
 The adverse impact indicators used shall at least include the indicators set out in Annex I.

-Financial market participants and financial advisers may also identify existing and potential future impacts associated with their investment portfolio by using the list of indicators in Annex II, where relevant.
+Financial market participants and financial advisers may also identify existing and potential future impacts associated with their investment decisions by using the list of indicators in Annex II, where relevant.

-Where information relating to the indicators set out in Annex I is not available, the financial market participant or financial adviser shall estimate the adverse impact based on reasonable assumptions that shall be presented in narrative form.
+Where information relating to the indicators set out in Annex I is not readily available, the financial market participant or financial adviser shall make best efforts to obtain the relevant information.
+Where despite best efforts no information relating to the indicators can be obtained, the market participant or financial adviser shall make best efforts to estimate the adverse impact based on reasonable assumptions that shall be presented in narrative form.

 Article 5 Methodology to identifying principal adverse impacts

 In order to identify and disclose the principal adverse impacts from the list of adverse impacts identified under Article 4, financial market participants and financial advisers shall adopt a risk-based approach to assessing which adverse impacts identified under Article 3 qualify as principal.
-This assessment shall be based on the scope, severity, probability of occurrence and potentially irremediable character of adverse impacts.
+This assessment and prioritisation shall be based on the, probability of occurrence and severity.
+The severity is based on the scope (extend of impacy) and the and potentially irremediable character of adverse impacts.

-Article 6 Methodology to disclose actions taken to reduce principal adverse impacts

-For the purposes of the disclosures required under Article 4(2)(b) of Regulation (EU) No XXXX/2019, financial market participants shall disclose the actions they take and plan to take to reduce the impact of the principal adverse impacts identified under Article 4.

-Actions disclosed under paragraph 1 should at least include voting at annual general meetings, letters to management, meetings with management, engagement in initiatives with specific sustainability objectives, reductions of investment positions, temporary divestment or exclusion.

 Article 7 Summary document